-Jeff shared with me some additional important information that makes this story even better.
+Jeff shared with me some additional important information that makes this customer recovery story even better.
 The cost to Simplicity Sofas for providing free upgraded replacement cushions to this customer is approximately $150.
 The customer originally paid $875 for her sofa in 2008.
-According to traditional furniture industry accounting standards this is an outrageous amount to “take care” of a customer service “problem.”
+According to traditional furniture industry accounting standards, this is an outrageous amount to “take care” of a customer service “problem.”

 Another lesson: Simplicity Sofas justifies this by looking at it this situation as a “marketing opportunity.”
 Jeff stated, “If this customer buys from us again or convinces a single other person to buy from us, that already justifies the marketing investment.
 When you add in the fact that we can leverage this customer’s “delight” by communicating it to others who may further communicate it (like I’m doing in this article), there is a very high probability that the $150 invested in this customer will result in many thousands of dollars of additional sales.”

-We have more to learn from Simplicity Sofas, so sometime in the very near future we will continue these lessons with Simplicity Sofas: Part Two.
+We have more than customer recovery to learn from Simplicity Sofas, so sometime in the very near future, we will continue these lessons with Simplicity Sofas: Part Two.